engr16x/engr16x-library/src/README.md

 | revision | Incrimented when existing features or functions are changed to address errors or better performance |
 | build | Incrimented when the library is recompiled or other cosmetic changes are made. |

 ---

+# Building the package

+To build the package, first assure you have the latest bersion of setuptools and wheel.
+If unsure, enter `python3 -m pip install --user --upgrade setuptools wheel`.

+`python3 setup.py sdist bdist_wheel`

+More informatio on building packages can be found [here](https://packaging.python.org/tutorials/packaging-projects/).

+---

 # Code Standard